simonverret/deep_continuation/README.md

 ## Generate data

-The data generation code is located in two files:
+### `function_generator.py`
-- `function_generator.py` provides generators that produce pairs of functions (actual python functions) that can be used at any frequencies and temperatures (Matsubara frequencies).
+This module provides generators that produce pairs of functions (actual python functions) that can be used at any frequencies and temperatures (Matsubara frequencies).

+### `data_generator.py`
-- `data_generator.py` uses the above to produce the discrete samples of these functions (vectors) at specific freqencies and temperatures.
+This module uses the above function generator to produce the discrete samples of these functions (vectors) at specific freqencies and temperatures.
 It also provides the tools to plot and save these vectors.

-### Basic usage (using Beta functions)
+Here are multiple examples:

-Generate 4 temporary conductivities (using Beta functions) and plot them:
+- Generate 4 temporary conductivities (using Beta functions) and plot them:

         python data_generator.py data/B1_train.json --plot 4

-Change the seed to get different conductivities:
+- Change the seed to get different conductivities:

         python data_generator.py data/B1_train.json --plot 4 --seed 1

-Rescale them to see the temperature agnostic case:
+- Rescale them to see the temperature agnostic case:

         python data_generator.py data/B1_train.json --plot 4 --seed 1 --rescale 4

-Generate 1000 training conductivities and 200 validation conductivities and save them instead of plotting them:
+- Generate 1000 training conductivities and 200 validation conductivities and save them instead of plotting them:

         python data_generator.py data/B1_train.json --generate 1000 --rescale 4
         python data_generator.py data/B1_valid.json --generate 200 --rescale 4

-Note that 1000 conductivities is not enough for proper training of neural networks.
+- 1000 conductivities is not enough for proper training of neural networks.
 You have to manually remove existing dataset to create a new one with the same name.
 The following gives a proper dataset, but is very long to run:

     python data_generator.py data/B1_train.json --generate 100000 --rescale 4
     python data_generator.py data/B1_valid.json --generate 10000 --rescale 4